Newton Cannon: Career

 Cannon entered political office in 1811, representing Williamson, Rutherford, Maury, Bedford, Lincoln, and Giles counties in the state senate in the 9th Tennessee General Assembly (1811–1812).
 He served in the Creek War of 1813 as a colonel in the Tennessee Mounted Rifles.

 In 1813, he was a candidate for United States House of Representatives, losing the election to Felix Grundy.
-He won election to the seat as a Democratic- Republican the following year, however, in a special election held after Grundy resigned.
+He won election to the seat as a Democratic-Republican the following year, however, in a special election held after Grundy resigned.
 Cannon was later reelected to a full term in the House, serving from September 16, 1814, to March 3, 1817.
 In 1819, he accepted an assignment from President James Monroe to negotiate a treaty with the Chickasaw.
 He was again elected to the U.S. House for the 16th Congress and won re-election to the 17th Congress, serving from March 4, 1819, to March 3, 1823.
+He owned 26 slaves in Williamson County, Tennessee at the time of the 1820 U.S. census.